CRN and Blue Card Exemption for Foster Carers in Queensland: What You Need First

 The CRN is linked to your Queensland driver's licence or proof of age card.
 It serves as the identity verification mechanism within the Blue Card system — it proves who you are and generates the digital photograph that appears on the Blue Card itself.

 This means your Blue Card process actually starts at TMR, not at Blue Card Services.
 If you attempt to complete the Blue Card application without a CRN, the application cannot be lodged.
-Many prospective carers discover this partway through their initial enrolment paperwork and lose two to three weeks waiting for the TMR step to be resolved.
+Many prospective carers discover this partway through their initial enrolment paperwork and create avoidable delay while the TMR step is resolved.

 How to Get Your CRN from the Department of Transport and Main Roads

-To get a Queensland proof of age card or confirm your CRN, you can:
+To get a Queensland proof of age card or confirm your CRN, contact TMR or visit a Queensland Transport and Motoring Service Centre and follow its current identity-verification instructions.

 There is no fee for obtaining or confirming your CRN.
 The delay is administrative, not financial — but it is a real bottleneck if you leave it until after you have already enrolled with a Licensed Care Service.